PassCody/PHP_Auto_ClassLoader/README.md

 - **Use the index.php file to create your project in it.**
 - **Remove the printings for the Objects if you're finished.**

+## Including Libraries

+For optimal website performance, utilize the Automated Bootstrap 5 integration from my repository's stories.

+To achieve this, follow these steps:

+1. Download the following repository: [AutoBootStrapLoader](https://github.com/PassCody/AutoBootStrapLoader)
+2. Move the `Library` folder from the Auto Bootstrap Loader into the main directory where the files of the EuroJackpot Number Generator are located.

 ## Contributing:

 Contributions to this project are welcome!
 If you have any ideas for improvements, bug fixes, or additional features, feel free to create a pull request.
 Please ensure that your contributions align with the project's goals and coding standards.